ubcrcc/LWT-website/documentation/2-WebPresence.md

 Google Search Console lets you see how the website is handled by Google.
 You can see things like how many people are visiting it, and how google sees your different pages.

-To sign in, simply sign in to the marketing google account with username "ubcrccmarketing@gmail.com" and password "UBCRCC202425!" and go to "https://search.google.com/u/1/search-console?resource_id=sc-domain%3Aubcredcrossclub.ca".
+To sign in, simply sign in to the marketing google account with username "ubcrccmarketing@gmail.com" and password "UBCRCC202425!" and go to [Google Search Console](https://search.google.com/u/1/search-console?resource_id=sc-domain%3Aubcredcrossclub.ca).

 <img src="media/google_search_console.png" alt="alt text" title="Title" width="50%">